DonAvery/customer-marketing-project/README.md

 ## To run the project

-Create a virtual environment on your machine and activate
+Create a folder where you will clone the github repository into

 Clone this repository

+Run `conda env create -f environment.yml'

 Use the requirements.txt to install dependencies